I asked some questions out there just before the end of the previous hour.

 New Jersey's burgeoning numbers of poor and nearly poor show the need for government to provide more help, more care, more protection to its suffering residents, according to a report on poverty issued yesterday.

-The report made public by the Poverty Research Institute of Legal Services of New Jersey says that nearly two million residents, more than the combined populations of Boston, Baltimore, Cincinnati, Pittsburgh, are either in poverty or hovering on the edge of the federal threshold for poverty.
+The report made public by the Poverty Research Institute of Legal Services of New Jersey says that nearly 2 million residents, more than the combined populations of Boston, Baltimore, Cincinnati, Pittsburgh, are either in poverty or hovering on the edge of the federal threshold for poverty.

-So what they're saying is that we have three whole cities worth of poor people in New Jersey in one state.
+So what they're saying is that we have three whole cities worth of poor people in New Jersey, in one state.

-Um I I'm struck here.
+I'm struck here.

 That's right.